Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 # NumPy Workshop: Hands-On Code, Exercises & Answers

+> **INSTRUCTOR NOTES**: Welcome participants, do a quick round of introductions.
+Ask about their Python experience and what they hope to achieve with NumPy.
+Set expectations: this is hands-on, encourage questions, and emphasize that we'll progress from basics to practical applications.

 ## Overview

 This workshop provides a comprehensive introduction to NumPy, the fundamental package for numerical computing in Python.
 Through hands-on coding exercises, you'll learn to work with arrays, perform vectorized operations, and apply NumPy to real-world data analysis problems.

+> **INSTRUCTOR NOTES**: Emphasize that NumPy is the foundation of the entire scientific Python ecosystem.
+Mention that concepts learned here will transfer to pandas, scikit-learn, matplotlib, etc. Set the tone that this is practical, not theoretical.

 *Examples and exercises are adapted from Jake VanderPlas's **Python Data Science Handbook** (Ch.
 2: Introduction to NumPy), available at https://jakevdp.github.io/PythonDataScienceHandbook/*

+> **INSTRUCTOR NOTES**: Credit Jake VanderPlas and encourage participants to explore the book for deeper learning.
+This adds credibility and provides a path for continued learning.

 ## Prerequisites